ismayil-14/Retail-Sales-Prediction/README.md

 Given the substantial missing data in the 'MarkDown' columns, we adopted a dual-model approach:

-Model 1: Trained using all features, including 'MarkDown' columns.
+**Model 1**: Trained using all features, including 'MarkDown' columns.

-Model 2: Trained without 'MarkDown' columns to assess the influence of these features on predictive accuracy.
+**Model 2**: Trained without 'MarkDown' columns to assess the influence of these features on predictive accuracy.

 Several types of Artificial Neural Network (ANN) architecture with multiple hidden layers, LeakyReLU activation, and Dropout for regularization were applied, The deep learning model underwent several iterations, including adjustments to layer sizes and the addition of L2 regularization to improve the R² score, which ultimately reached 0.85.
 The model's architecture was optimized to reduce overfitting while maintaining predictive power.This model exhibited strong performance with minimal overfitting.